 That historian of the future would relate two patterns of development which have followed in your time, in my time.
 How America itself, through the Congress and the courts, has refined and extended all of these rights to all of its citizens, one of the great achievements of American democracy.
-And how other people have been inspired by this example and how they have learned and fought for the same rights.
+And how other peoples have been inspired by this example and how they have learned and fought for the same rights.

-Remember, gentlemen, rising expectations are a reality at home and abroad and it is to the eternal credit of this republic, which you symbolize, and are sworn to serve and protect, that rising expectations shall be fufilled.
+Remember, gentlemen, rising expectations are a reality at home and abroad and it is to the eternal credit of this republic which you symbolize that rising expectations shall be fulfilled.